St-Agatha---pic 200Feastday: February 5

 Maintenance and Gardening

-Safeguarding Officer (Volunteer)
+Safeguarding Officer [Wednesday & Thursday]

 Welcome!
 If you are a visitor we hope that our website will be a reflection of the wonderful and Spirit-filled community of St Agatha’s.
 We hope and pray that your visit will encourage you to be drawn more deeply into God’s presence and his love through active engagement in our parish.